temporalio/sdk-dotnet/README.md

 # Workflow randomness is intentionally deterministic
 dotnet_diagnostic.CA5394.severity = none

+# Allow async methods to not have await in them
+dotnet_diagnostic.CS1998.severity = none

 # Don't avoid, but rather encourage things using TaskScheduler.Current in workflows
 dotnet_diagnostic.VSTHRD105.severity = none
 ```